rdelos747/FNA-Utils/readme.md

 # The `Font` class

+`public class Font`

 TLDR: To draw text with a `TextObject`, you must supply a `Font`, which is made from a `FontLib` and a specific point size.

-`Font`s are used as a cache for textures created from a `FontLib` at a particular point size.
+`Fonts` are used as a cache for textures created from a `FontLib` at a particular point size.
 The first time we need a character, the `Font` will generate a texture for it, and use metrics from the `FontLib` to specify how it should be placed when drawing to the screen.

 __